X-VPN Review 2021

-X-VPN operates from Hong Kong, which is a safe country in terms of online privacy and does not fall under 5, 9, or 14 eyes countries.
+X-VPN operates from Hong Kong, a safe country in terms of online privacy, and does not fall under 5, 9, or 14 eyes countries.
 Right from the start, this is something any privacy-conscious user can appreciate.
 Operating from Hong Kong means that X-VPN is not legally obligated to collect user logs.
-That’s something we see from more well-known VPNs like PureVPN.
+That’s something we see from more well-known VPNs like ExpressVPN.
 Overall, really impressed by X-VPN so far.

 Security – Does X-VPN keep logs?

 We do not store your original IP address which means we can not share it to anyone no matter what happened.

 Even if the government asks the company to share users’ information, they will have nothing to give them.
 But as I said, they do collect connection logs.
 Here’s all the information that they collect: